gve-sw/gve_devnet_aci_fabric_access_migration/README.md

 "pip install acimodel-4.2_3h-py2.py3-none-any.whl"

 More information on the ACI SDK can be found here: https://developer.cisco.com/docs/aci/#!cobra-sdk-downloads/download-cobra-sdk-files

+**PLEASE NOTE: If you have issues with the acimodel installation, ensure you have updated pip3.
+This has resolved the issue in the past.

+"pip3 install --upgrade pip"

 A config.py file must also be generated and completed.
 The required variables are as follows: